Enzyme-driven phase separation

 In this work, we develop a minimal model of this enzyme-driven phase ordering process.
 We start from microscopic enzymatic kinetics and derive a mesoscopic theory that captures the system's essential features.
 The theory is characterized by a non-conserved order parameter coupled to a global constraint on molecular species fractions, which provides the stabilizing mechanism that makes phase coexistence possible~\cite{GCT+05,GKL+07,OIC+07,HF18,HBF18,BHF20}.
-The resulting dynamics is thus in the class of active Model A with a globally conserved field~\cite{HH77,SM95}.
-This formulation, while incorporating realistic ingredients like local feedback and rapid cytosolic exchange, remains analytically tractable.
+The resulting dynamics is thus in the class of an active version of Model A with a globally conserved field~\cite{HH77,SM95}.
+In this context, it is worth recalling that the mapping of reaction-diffusion systems to Hohenberg-Halperin dynamical universality classes~\cite{HH77} has deep roots.
+Already in the 1970s, the Schl{\"o}gl model demonstrated how chemical reactions could produce first-order phase transitions, controlled by an effective bistable potential~{\cite{SCH72}}.
+Later, Goldbeter and Koshland highlighted the emergence of switch-like behavior and bistability in systems governed by antagonistic enzymes~{\cite{GK81}}.
+Such chemical reaction schemes typically lack a locally conserved order parameter, as chemical factors can be freely converted into each other.
+They thus tend to exhibit Model~A-type dynamics, where phase-separated patterns disappear through coarsening (the progressive elimination of finer structures as larger ones grow)~{\cite{Bra94}}.
+However, when reaction-diffusion systems are subject to global constraints, stable coexistence of phases is possible.
+This principle is crucial in mass-conserving reaction-diffusion theories of membrane polarization where shuttling of enzymes between the membrane and a fast-diffusing cytosolic reservoir induce Model~A dynamics with global conservation of an order parameter: here, coarsening drives the system towards the stable coexistence of competing phases~{\cite{GCT+05,GKL+07,GKL+09,SVN+12}}.
+Importantly, in this scheme phase-separated domains emerge not only via spontaneous linear instabilities of the Turing type, but also via the potentially more controllable process of homogeneous or heterogeneous nucleation from a uniform metastable phase~{\cite{GCT+05,GKL+07,GKL+09,SVN+12,VGN+09}}.
+Similar models have been proposed to explain the formation of polarity patterns in different biological systems~\cite{OIC+07,Kru02,MK05,HMW03}, and are emerging as a general paradigm for intracellular pattern formation {\cite{GKL+09,ZCT+15,HBF18,WBF23}}.
+The study of the level sets of conserved quantities (reactive phase spaces) and submanifolds of reactive equilibria (reactive nullclines) of mass-conserving systems has unraveled nontrivial mechanisms of wavelength selection and pattern stability in these nonequilibrium settings~{\cite{HF18,BHF20,WBF23,RMS25}}.
+Depending on the structure of the underlying reaction network, such systems can exhibit features of either Model~A or Model~B dynamics, where Model~B is characterized by the added constraint of local mass conservation~{\cite{WBF23,RMS25}}.
+For systems that are microscopically active due to energy consumption, coarse-graining is expected to yield ``active'' versions of the Hohenberg-Halperin classes.
+For instance, an active modification of Model~B including terms that explicitly break detailed balance has been successfully applied to the study of motility-induced phase separation~{\cite{WTS+14,CT15,CN23,CN25}}.
+In general, the derivation of mesoscopic theories from microscopic kinetics remains an open challenge~{\cite{BLC+26}}.
+Here we address this point by showing how underlying enzymatic cycles lead naturally to an active Model A dynamics subject to a global constraint.
+In this framework, the nonequilibrium nature of the system is captured through the kinetic non-linearities and the global coupling to a reservoir, providing a direct link between biochemical energy dissipation and stable phase coexistence.
+This formulation, while incorporating realistic ingredients like local feedback and rapid exchange with the reservoir, remains analytically tractable.
 Within a mean-field approximation, we obtain an explicit phase diagram and closed-form expressions for key observables, including interfacial tension and phase-coexistence boundaries, directly in terms of basic kinetic rates.
 This allows us to identify how phase coexistence is promoted by enzyme affinity and catalytic asymmetries, and to determine the interfacial properties and energy dissipation required to sustain the active domains.
 The predictions of this analytical framework are confirmed by numerical simulations of a lattice-gas implementation of the full stochastic process.
 Moving beyond mean-field theory, we then analytically investigate fluctuation-driven events, deriving an explicit expression for the critical nucleation radius that quantifies the stochastic transition to a phase-separated state.
 Our results provide a theoretical foundation for interpreting experiments and identifying the key biochemical parameters that control active phase separation on membranes.